AlexBAV/corsl/README.md

 #include <corsl/srwlock.h>
 ```

 `std::mutex` and other mutual exclusion classes from Standard Library often cannot be used in coroutines.
-This is because according to Standard mutex must be acquired and released by the same thread.
+This is because according to Standard mutex must be released by the same thread that acquired it.
 This is not a case for a coroutine as parts of a coroutine are often executed by different threads.

 `cppwinrt` has a `srwlock` class, but, unfortunately, it does not follow the standard "interface" of STL `mutex`.

-`corsl::srwlock` is compatible with `std::shared_mutex` class and, therefore, may be used with lock adapters like `std::lock_guard<T>` and `std::unique_lock<T>`.
+`corsl::srwlock` is compatible with `std::shared_mutex` class and, therefore, may be used with lock adapters like `std::lock_guard<T>`, `std::unique_lock<T>` and `std::shared_lock<T>`.

 ### "Compatible" Versions of Awaitables from `cppwinrt`